The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 Prof. Sidney Goldstein, originally from England, founded the Faculty of Aeronautical Engineering back in 1949 and expanded it against all odds.
 Together with the engineers trained at the Technion, she helped the aircraft industry in Israel to flourish.
 Prof. Goldstein bundled academic regulations at the university into formal guiding principles of Western standards, which formed the basis for the academic development of the university.

 In the 1960s, the Technion opened its doors to hundreds of African and Asian students from developing countries and offered programs in English that led to a better economy with the help of the Ministry of Foreign Affairs and UN agencies in the respective countries.
-Meanwhile, the number of students, which had started with 16 new enrollments in 1924, grew to 1,973 in 1959 and 5,756 in 1973.
+Meanwhile, the number of students, which had started with 17 enrollments in 1924, grew to 1,973 in 1959 and 5,756 in 1973.

 The Faculty of Medicine, which was opened in 1969, was associated with great expectations of fruitful cooperation between the engineering and medical faculties.
 These came to fruition decades later in the blossoming of medical technology and in the 2020s in the combination of artificial intelligence with the life and natural sciences.